top of page

 IPA:

-Annoying, frustrating, or causing distress, often because of its repetitive, bothersome, or troublesome nature.
+Vexatious means annoying, frustrating, or causing distress, often because of its repetitive, bothersome, or troublesome nature.

 "The vexatious conduct of the neighbor made it difficult for the residents to live in peace."

-Detailed meaning of vexatious
+In-Depth Explanation of vexatious

 When a situation, behavior, or individual is labeled as vexatious, it implies that they provoke irritation, annoyance, or agitation, sometimes intentionally or persistently.
 Vexatious matters can include trivial or petty issues that continuously trouble someone, as well as more significant problems that are causing ongoing distress.
 This term underscores the capacity of certain things or actions to test one's patience or provoke negative emotions, highlighting their tendency to be a source of persistent frustration or discomfort.

-Example sentences containing vexatious
+Example sentences using vexatious

 1. He was known for his vexatious behaviour at family gatherings.